-Always a sucker for chocolate, Brunsli are one of my favourite Christmas cookies.
+Always a sucker for chocolate, Brunsli are my favourite Christmas cookies.
 Along with Mailänderli and Zimtstern, they make up the trifecta of Swiss Christmas baking.
 Like the other two, they keep incredibly well, can be made in advance, and are enjoyed throughout the Christmas season.

 Typically known as Basler Brunsli, they are forever associated with the city of Basel and were initially baked there not only at Christmas, but also for weddings and other special occasions.
 According to the Kulinarische Erbe, the first known recipe for Brunsli was published in 1750 in a cookbook called Das süsse Basel.